mmmarco-de/webchef.py/README.md

 ## Gathering Your Ingredients

-Simply procure the 3 key ingredients (files) and place them in your project's pantry.
-If you wish, you can adjust the seasoning in the `webchef.config` recipe file.
+Simply procure the 2 key ingredients (files) and place them in your project's pantry.
+If you wish, you can adjust the seasoning in the recipe file somewhere near the top of the file.

 ## Serving Instructions